 When to run within a time step, defaults to the 'start' slot.
+See Scheduling for possible values.

 A unique name, if non is given the name of the group appended with 'run_regularly', 'run_regularly_1', etc. will be used.
 If a name is given explicitly, it will be used as given (i.e. the group name will not be prepended automatically).